 Environmental Factors

 Hot, humid climates promote yeast growth.
 Activities that cause prolonged sweating without proper cleansing create favorable conditions for Malassezia proliferation.
-Wearing occlusive clothing or gear that traps moisture against skin increases risk.
+Wearing occlusive clothing or gear that traps moisture against the skin increases the risk.

 Medical Conditions